ckamps/2232-defiance/content/overview.md

 |**Perimeter foundation drainage**|Rock wrapped perimeter perforated gravity drainage pipe around perimeter of main home and garage foundation footings|
 |**Roof eaves**|Wider than common, the 2'-wide roof eaves help reduce sun impact in Summer and enhance aesthetics|
 {{< /table >}}

-### Optional Accessory Structure

-Take advantage of already approved county variance to build your own detached accessory structure on the property.
-For example, if you'd like to build a dettached garage or pole barn to augment the existing garage.

 ## Siding and Trim